EffectOrientedProgramming/book/Chapters/05_Monads.md

 show("b")
 ```

-With `end = "b"`, the first expression in the `for` comprehension is now successful.
+With `stop = "b"`, the first expression in the `for` comprehension is now successful.
-The value of `a` is successfully assigned, then passed into `check("b", end, a)` in the second expression.
+The value of `a` is successfully assigned, then passed into `check("b", stop, a)` in the second expression.
 Now the second expression fails and the resulting value of `compose` becomes `Fail(ab)`.
 Once again we end up in the error-handling code.